Hyperelliptic functions and motion in general relativity: Hyperelliptic Integrals

 However, some geodesic equations yield \emph{hyperelliptic integrals of the third kind}

-where $p$ is a pole and $P_d(y)$ a polynomial of order $d$.
-A formula to solve these integrals, which can be proven with the help of the Riemann vanishing theorem, was found in \cite{Enolski:2011id}
+\textls[-25]{where $p$ is a pole and $P_d(y)$ a polynomial of order $d$.
+A~formula to solve these integrals, which can be proven with the help of the Riemann vanishing theorem~\cite{Mumford:1983}, was found in~\cite{Enolski:2011id}}

-$\dd\vec{u}$ and $\dd\vec{r}$ are the vectors of the holomorphic differentials of the first kind and the meromorphic differentials of the second kind respectively (equation \eqref{eqn:hyper-differentials}).
-The basepoint $e_2$ is a zero of the polynomial $P_d$. $\vec{K}_\infty$ is the vector of Riemann constants.
-The integral $\int_{e_2}^p \dd\vec{r}$ can be rewritten in terms of the $\zeta$-function and the characteristic
+$\dd\vec{u}$ and $\dd\vec{r}$ are the vectors of the holomorphic differentials of the first kind and the meromorphic differentials of the second kind respectively (Equation \eqref{eqn:hyper-differentials}).
+The~basepoint $e_2$ is a zero of the polynomial $P_d$. $\vec{K}_\infty$ is the vector of Riemann constants.
+The integral $\int_{e_2}^p \dd\vec{r}$ can be rewritten in terms of the $\zeta$-function